"""

 # timestep solutions.
 This assumes that the order of fields being solved

-# for in get_solver is the same as their order in self.fields
+# for in get_solver is the same as their order in self.field_functions

 # Loop over each strongly coupled field